Cancer Vaccines

 This Clinical Policy Bulletin addresses cancer vaccines.

-Aetna considers the following cancer vaccines experimental and investigational because the safety and effectiveness of these approaches has not been established:
+Aetna considers the following cancer vaccines experimental, investigational, or unproven because the safety and effectiveness of these approaches has not been established:

 1. Helper multi-peptide (6MHP) vaccine for metastatic melanoma